 Due to lack of site access, the analysis of potential jurisdictional resources was based on a preliminary review of aerial and street view photographs.
-While a formal field-delineation of wetland areas has not been conducted to date for the proposed Project due to property access restrictions, a review of aerial and street view imagery indicates that there are approximately 1.41 acres of non-wetland waters of the U.S. subject to Clean Water Act Section 404 and 401 jurisdiction.
+While a formal field-delineation of wetland areas has not been conducted to date for the Project due to property access restrictions, a review of aerial and street view imagery indicates that there are approximately 1.41 acres of non-wetland waters of the US subject to Clean Water Act Section 404 and 401 jurisdiction.
 No federally protected wetlands as defined by CWA Section 404 are located within the BSA.

-Since the proposed Project is anticipated to require CWA Section 404 and 401 permits and authorizations for potential effects to waters of the U.S. SJRRC will have to submit a "Request for Project Coverage Form" to the SJMSCP Habitat Technical Advisory Committee (HTAC) for approval to participate.
+Since the Project is anticipated to require CWA Section 404 and 401 permits and authorizations for potential effects to waters of the US.
+SJRRC will have to submit a "Request for Project Coverage Form" to the SJMSCP Habitat Technical Advisory Committee (HTAC) for approval to participate.
 SJRRC will initiate the approval process prior to Final EA approval.
 As part of participation in the SJMSCP, SJRRC will comply with all applicable standards and regulations set forth in the SJMSCP.

-During construction, the proposed Project would result in direct, short-term, moderate adverse effects on up to 0.33 acre of potential non-wetland waters of the U.S., depending on the flyover design option selected (see Table 3.15-3).
+During construction, the Project would result in direct, short-term, moderate adverse effects on up to 0.33 acre of potential non-wetland waters of the US, as a result of disturbance during culvert or bridge construction, depending on the flyover design option selected (see Table 3.15-3).